Travis

 On https://travis-ci.com, via our GitHub Apps integration, we ask for the following permissions:

-• synchronize user email to be able to send notifications and important informations
+• Synchronize user email to send notifications and important information.

 Legacy WebHooks #